TheDarkTower/makefile/README.md

 9. Changed to $(RM) for platform independance.
 Still working on other platform dependency issues; but, I just use linux for now.

+10. Added support for CPPFLAGS CXXFLAGS CFLAGS with debug/release logic.
+You can still pass values to these FLAGS via make and they will be combined with standard project FLAGS specified in makefile.

 Still working on/learning a number of pieces - this is far from complete.
 I'm testing and learning as I go.
 Ultimately I want a makefile that will address